Skip to content

 The main trap is underestimating transition days.
 Getting from Bangkok to Chiang Mai or from northern Thailand to the coast is not just the flight or train trip itself.
 It is packing, checking out, waiting at airports or stations, transfers, checking in again, and realising somewhere around 4 p.m. that the day has disappeared in a puff of logistics.

 For travellers over 55, Thailand works best when you minimise one-night stays and avoid constant hopping from place to place.
 A few carefully chosen bases will almost always feel better than trying to sample half the country in two weeks.
 We spent the first two nights in Bangkok, followed by two one-night stays, four nights in Chiang Mai, four nights on Koh Samet and another night in Bangkok.
-Those of you counting and not getting to 14 nights: we spent two nights on the sleeper train to and from Chiang Mai.
-I loved that experience.
+Those of you counting and not getting to 14 nights: we spent two nights on the sleeper train between Bangkok and Chiang Mai.

 Comfort, health and general practicalities